JohnUiterwyk/GeneticVision/README.md

 Load a population from a *.gen file.
 The value for this option should be the path to the gen file.
 Loading a population file will overide most population specific settings.

-Command line usage: `--population path/to/file.gen`
-Config file usage: `"population": "path/to/file.gen"`
-Option argument type: _string_
+Command line usage: `--population path/to/file.gen`  (path relative to working directory) Config file usage: `"population": "path/to/file.gen"`  (path relative to config file) Option argument type: _string_

 ### Load Configuration File
 Load settings from a JSON formatted configuration file.
-Please note that **all paths within a config file are relative to the config file** unless the rootPath option is set.
+Please note that **image and population paths within a config file are relative to the config file containing directory** unless the rootPath option is set.

 Command line usage: `--config path/to/config`
 Option argument type: _string_